caltechlibrary/dibs/README.md

 cp settings.ini-example settings.ini
 ```

-and edit the contents in a text editor to suit your local installation.
+and edit its contents in a text editor to suit your local installation.

-### ⓷ _Load a sample book into DIBS_
+### ⓶ _Load a sample book into DIBS_

 Prior to starting the DIBS server for the first time, for testing purposes, you may want to add some sample data.
 This can be done by running the script [`load-mock-data.py`](load-mock-data.py):